ibm-cloud-docs/databases-for-mongodb/getting-started-new.md

    ```
    {: pre}

-1. You need to know the region you would like to deploy to.
+1. You need to know the region that you would like to deploy into.

    To list all of the regions that deployments can be provisioned into from the current region, use the [{{site.data.keyword.databases-for}} CLI plug-in](https://cloud.ibm.com/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference){: external}.